-January is upon us which means you’re probably already sick of the phrase “new year, new you”.
+January is nearly here which means you’re probably already sick of the phrase “new year, new you”.

 In doing so, we tend to concentrate on what we consider to be the most important factors in life: health, family, friends, work and recreation.
 But have you thought about style?